Updated November 7, 2023

 Here are a few types of posts you may want to experiment with as you formulate your ideal mix:

-- Promotional.
-Mixing in a promotion every now and then can be effective for getting leads.
+- Promotional: Mixing in a promotion every now and then can be effective for getting leads.
 Just be careful not to do it too much, or people will tune out.
+Strive to keep your lead-generating posts to about 20% of your total.

 Just as important is knowing what not to post.
 It’s okay to inject a little personality into your social media, but remember to keep it professional.
 Sharing information that’s too personal, offensive, or otherwise unprofessional can hurt your brand.
 To be safe, create separate work and personal accounts, and keep privacy settings at a maximum for personal pages.